younggg96/frontend-prep-interview/BasicBQ/q1-background.md

 **Can you briefly walk me through your background?**
 **What are you currently working on?**

-I'm the lead frontend developer at vw.
+Hi, my name is Guanggeng Yang.
+I'm the lead frontend developer at Vibrant Wellness.
 I have been here for 4 years.
-I am the founding developer for our entire front end web application.
-I led the design and development of our entire web app, such as the product and product detail page, payment, checkout, user authenication page, user profile and more.
+I led the design and development of our entire ecommerce web platform, I implemented E-Commerce Core Features such as the product and product detail page, shopping cart, checkout flow, payment, user authenication, user profile and more.
 I am also experienced with UI framework migration.
-I helped VW to migrade its UI framework from Vue 2 to react and next.js.
-As you can see, I am experienced with Javascript, react, nextJS, vue and other UI realated technologies. if you are interested in any specific part of my experiences, we can start from there.
+I helped VW to migrade its UI framework from Vue 2 to react and next.js that enhence the web prefromance and SEO.
+As you can see, I am experienced with Javascript, react, nextJS and other UI realated technologies. if you are interested in any specific part of my experiences, we can start from there.

 **Why are you looking for new opportunities? why are you looking for new job?**